Morgan Stanley lifts Unilever PLC [UL] price estimate. Who else is bullish?

 UL Stock Performance Analysis:

-Unilever PLC [UL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.19.
-With this latest performance, UL shares gained by 9.75% in over the last four-week period, additionally plugging by 12.93% over the last 6 months – not to mention a drop of -5.21% in the past year of trading.
+Unilever PLC [UL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.27.
+With this latest performance, UL shares gained by 12.42% in over the last four-week period, additionally plugging by 9.65% over the last 6 months – not to mention a rise of 1.07% in the past year of trading.

 Insight into Unilever PLC Fundamentals: